 2. Safeguarding Annuities and Life Insurance Policies: Life insurance and annuities are both financial instruments that many use to guarantee an income or to guarantee a payout for their heirs.
 In Florida, both annuities and life insurance policies are protected if the benefit is for another person.
 Thus children, grandchildren, nieces, and nephews will not be robbed of all or part of their inheritance due to an adverse judgment against you.

-3. Allowing Protection for Retirement Accounts: In Florida, retirement accounts such as IRAs, Roth IRAs, and similar accounts also qualify for protections.
-These 401k and IRA accounts are generally used for retirement purposes and thus are not usually subject to attachment as they can be taxed by the IRS later when they begin to pay out.
+3. Allowing Protection for Retirement Accounts: In Florida, retirement accounts such as IRAs, Roth IRAs, and similar accounts also qualify for protection.
+These 401k and IRA accounts are generally used for retirement purposes and thus are not usually subject to the attachment as they can be taxed by the IRS later when they begin to payout.

 Why Consult With a Palm Beach, Florida Attorney On My Asset Protection And Planning Strategy?